SFS2X Docs / Overview / using-the-documentation

 » The server side

-The classes that act as entry points to the server-side API are found in the com.smartfoxserver.v2.api packge.
+The classes that act as entry points to the Java server side API are found in the com.smartfoxserver.v2.api package.
 Specifically:

 - SFSApi: here you find dozens of methods for the most common server operations: login, create/remove rooms, send messages, join users, set variables, etc.